GabriStucchi/Spicer/README.md

 After having computed these two different walking bass bars the algorithm will randomly choose one of them and construct a multicolored and ever changing bass line!
 ![1](https://user-images.githubusercontent.com/57997005/91876344-e167d680-ec7c-11ea-9260-d4bf05276bb9.png)

+## Controls
+* Open the spicer menu by clicking on the window on the bottom
+* Insert the tonality on the dedicated drop down menu
+* Change the piano sound on the dedicated drop down menu
+* Spice up or down each instrument by clicking on their spice buttons: level 0 is for muting the instrument (except for piano) & level 2 is the maximum spiciness
+* Press 'R' to start recording, press it again to discard the record
+* Press 'P' to pause the execution, press it again to resume